 As astronomers and astrophotographers (amateur or professional), our field requires a caliber of weather data that exceeds a basic civilian weather forecast.
 It also requires a better understanding of weather models on our part in order to be successful.
 The following tries to clear some of the confusion around weather forecasts and help you get the best info to optimize a night of observing.
-Please note that Astrospheric is for North American astronomers (more info on that later) and as such, the models and tools below are focused on North America.

 So given there are only a handful of forecast models that can be used, how is it that there are thousands of weather apps all showing slightly different results?
 The answer is usually a mixture of the following

 Luckily, there are a few basic principles we can follow to help get the best weather data

 Astrospheric follows these basic principles to ensure accurate representation of the model data

 Astrospheric uses the Canadian RDPS model for its primary variables.
 For additional variables (Aerosol optical depth, long range cloud cover and jet stream) Astrospheric uses the GFS model.
 Smoke is brought in from NOAAs RAP model.
 The RDPS model covers Canada, USA, and portions of Mexico, which is why Astrospheric works in these regions only.

 Seeing and Transparency data are upgrades based on Allan Rahill’s incredible astronomy variables, which are derived from the RDPS model.
 Astrospheric has introducing updates to these variables that are also derived off of RDPS and are based on the latest scientific research and tuned through input from observers like you.